Pop culture becomes family affair at Dubuque's Quad Con

 “When he was little, he would want to put on a costume to go to the playground,” Stanley said.
 “He was so excited.
 It was like another Halloween.
 So we went.”

-After their move, she was happy to hear there was a convention in Dubuque as well.
+After their move, she was happy to hear there was a convention in Dubuque.

 All over Five Flags, parents perused boxes of comic books or played demo video games right beside their kids.
 Several said they had been to conventions before they had children and were happy to bring their kids along once they were old enough.